 This course explores the Common Core State Standards.
 It will provide teachers with an understanding of the CCSS and offer the necessary strategies and tools to create an educational framework to meet the needs of students, to help them achieve success, and be fully prepared for college and the workforce.
 The CCSS were designed to prepare students for college and career readiness.

-Although this course refers to the Common Core, the strategies, words and activities still apply to standards newly adopted by State’s that have repealed the CCSS.
-This course unpacks critically important strategies and tools to create an educational framework which will meet the needs of students.
+Although this course refers to the Common Core, the strategies, words, and activities still apply to standards newly adopted by states that have repealed the CCSS.
+This course unpacks critically important strategies and tools to create an educational framework that will meet the needs of students.

-Carlow University ED 610 • Madonna University EDU 5830.47 • Notre Dame College ED 632 A • The College of Saint Rose EDT 683
+Carlow University ED 610 • Madonna University EDU 5830.47 • The College of Saint Rose EDT 683

 The required text for this course is Pathways to the Common Core: Accelerating Achievement by Lucy Calkins.
 978-0-325-04355-5